Convex bodies associated to actions of reductive groups: Preliminaries

+In this section we give a brief review of results in \cite{Askold-Kiumars-Newton-Okounkov} on asymptotic behavior of semigroups of integral points.

-Let $C(S)$ be the closure of the convex hull of $S$, that is, the smallest closed convex cone (with apex at the origin) containing $S$.
-Also let $G(S)$ be the subgroup of $\z^n$ generated by $S$ and, $L(S)$ the linear subspace of $\r^n$ spanned by $S$.
-The sets $C(S)$ and $G(S)$ lie in $L(S)$.
+Let $S \subset \z^n$ be a semigroup of integral points, that is $S$ is closed under addition.
+Let: \begin{itemize} \item[-] $C(S)$ be the closure of the convex hull of $S \cup \{0\}$, that is, the smallest closed convex cone (with apex at the origin) containing $S$. \item[-] $G(S)$, the subgroup of $\z^n$ generated by $S$. \item[-] $L(S)$, the {vector subspace} of $\r^n$ spanned by $S$. \end{itemize} The sets $C(S)$ and $G(S)$ lie in $L(S)$.
 To $S$ we associate its {\it regularization} which is the semigroup $\Reg(S) = C(S) \cap G(S)$.
-The regularization $\Reg(S)$ is a simpler semigroup with more points containing the semigroup $S$.
-In \cite[Section 1.1]{Askold-Kiumars-Newton-Okounkov} it is proved that {\it the regularization $\Reg(S)$ asymptotically approximates the semigroup $S$.} We call this the {\it approximation theorem}.
-More precisely:
+The regularization $\Reg(S)$ is a simpler semigroup with more points and containing the semigroup $S$.
+In \cite[Section 1.1]{Askold-Kiumars-Newton-Okounkov} it is proved that {\it $\Reg(S)$ asymptotically approximates $S$.} More precisely:

-\begin{Th}[Approximation theorem] Let $C' \subset C(S)$ be a strongly convex cone \footnote{A cone is strongly convex if it does not contain any line.} which intersects the boundary (in the topology of the linear space $L(S)$) of the cone $C(S)$ only at the origin.
+\begin{Th}[Approximation Theorem] Let $C' \subset C(S)$ be a convex cone which intersects the boundary (in the topology of the {vector space} $L(S)$) of the cone $C(S)$ only at the origin.
 Then there exists a constant $N>0$ (depending on $C'$) such that each point in the group $G(S)$ which lies in $C'$ and whose distance from the origin is bigger than $N$ belongs to $S$. \end{Th}